Leopoldo Galtieri: Falklands War

 By April 1982, Galtieri had been in office for four months and his popularity was low.
 On 2 April, on his orders, Argentine forces invaded the Falkland Islands, a United Kingdom territory subject to a long-standing Argentine claim.

-Initially the invasion was popular in Argentina, and the anti-junta demonstrations were replaced by patriotic demonstrations in support of Galtieri.
+Initially, the invasion was popular in Argentina, and the anti-junta demonstrations were replaced by patriotic demonstrations in support of Galtieri.

 Galtieri and most of his government mistakenly believed the United Kingdom would not respond militarily.

-The British government led by the prime minister, Margaret Thatcher, dispatched a naval task force to retake the islands militarily if Argentina refused to comply with a United Nations resolution demanding an immediate Argentine withdrawal.
-Argentina did not comply with the resolution which resulted in a surrender to British forces on 14 June 1982.
+The British government, led by the prime minister, Margaret Thatcher, dispatched a naval task force to retake the islands militarily if Argentina refused to comply with a United Nations resolution demanding an immediate Argentine withdrawal.
+Argentina did not comply with the resolution, and the Falklands War began in April, and ended with the surrender to British forces on 14 June 1982.

 Argentina was supported by Israel during the conflict, even though Galtieri's regime was openly anti-Semitic.

 Defeat, fall from power, trial and prison

 On 14 June 1982, the Falklands' capital, Stanley, was retaken by British forces.
 The fact that an administration ruled by military figures failed to contain the British military response provoked an unprecedented crisis inside the Junta.
-Galtieri was blamed for the defeat and was removed from power, and he spent the next 18 months at a well-protected country retreat while democracy was restored to Argentina.
+Galtieri was blamed for the defeat and, on 17 June 1982, was removed from power by order of the rest of the military junta.
+He told the press, "I am going because the army did not give me the political support to continue as commander and President of the nation.
+I am not one of those who abandon the ship in the middle of tempests or difficult hours such as those the nation is living in today.
+The people of the nation know this.".
+He spent the next 18 months at a well-protected country retreat while democracy was restored to Argentina.
 Along with other members of the former junta, he was arrested in late 1983 and charged in a military court with human rights violations during the Dirty War and with mismanaging the Falklands War.
 The Argentine Army's internal investigation, known as the Rattenbach report after the general who led it, recommended that those responsible for the misconduct of the war be prosecuted under the Code of Military Justice.
 In 1986 he was sentenced to twelve years in prison.

-Galtieri was cleared of the civil rights charges in December 1985, but (together with the Air Force and Navy commanders-in-chief) in May 1986 he was found guilty of mishandling the war and sentenced to prison.
+Galtieri was cleared of the civil rights charges in December 1985, but (together with the Air Force and Navy commanders-in-chief) in May 1986, he was found guilty of mishandling the war and sentenced to prison.
 All three appealed in a civil court, and the prosecution appealed for heavier sentences.
-In November 1988 the original sentences were confirmed, and all three commanders were stripped of their rank.
-In 1989, Galtieri and 39 other officers of the dictatorship received President Carlos Menem's pardon.
+In November 1988, the original sentences were confirmed, and all three commanders were stripped of their rank.
+In 1989, Galtieri and 39 other officers of the dictatorship were pardoned by President Carlos Menem.